-- 41.4 Whilst the race is suspended : - a) Neither the race nor the timekeeping system will stop, however, in accordance with Article 5.3 the length of the race suspension will be added to the maximum two hour period. - b) Cars may be worked on once they have stopped in the fast lane but any such work is restricted to that listed in i) to viii) below and must not impede the resumption of the race. - i) Starting the engine and any directly associated preparation. - ii) The fitting or removal of permitted cooling and heating devices. - iii) Changes to the air ducts around the front and rear brakes. - iv) Changes to the radiator ducts. - v) Changes made for driver comfort. - vi) Changing wheels and tyres. - vii) Repair of genuine accident damage. - viii) The aerodynamic set up of the front wing may be adjusted using the existing parts.
+- 41.4 Whilst the race is suspended: - a) Neither the race nor the timekeeping system will stop, however, in accordance with Article 5.3 the length of the race suspension will be added to the maximum two hour period. - b) Cars may be worked on once they have stopped in the fast lane but any such work is restricted to that listed in i) to \underline{ix}) below and must not impede the resumption of the race. - i) Starting the engine and any directly associated preparation. - ii) The addition of compressed gases (see Article 4.4 of the F1 Technical Regulations). - iii) The fitting or removal of permitted cooling and heating devices. - iv) Changes to the air ducts around the front and rear brakes. - ∨) Changes to the radiator ducts. - vi) Changes made for driver comfort. - vii) Changing wheels and tyres. - viii) Repair of genuine accident damage, including the replacement of assemblies containing such damaged parts. - ix) The aerodynamic set up of the front wing may be adjusted using the existing parts.
 No parts may be added, removed or replaced. - c) Only team members and officials will be permitted in the pit lane. - 41.5 Unless asked to do so by the FIA, cars may not be moved from the fast lane whilst the race is suspended.
 A penalty under Article 38.3(c) will be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.